Definition of stratum boundaries (SSIR 2024)

 Areas must be provided for stratum lots to the same general requirements of a non-stratum lot as follows:

-• Each part lot must have an part area,
+• each part lot must have a part area,

-A bench mark by definition means a survey mark of the kind referred to in Schedule 1 Surveying and Spatial Information Regulation 2017.
-If the plan is for the purpose of limiting a lot or an affecting interest in either height or depth the surveyor must relate the plan to at least 2 bench marks.
+A bench mark by definition means a survey mark of the kind referred to in Schedule 1 Surveying and Spatial Information Regulation 2024.
+If the plan is for the purpose of limiting a lot or an affecting interest in either height or depth then the surveyor must relate the plan to at least 2 bench marks that each have accurate AHD values in accordance with sections 23, 24, 29, 37, 43, 47 and 63 Surveying and Spatial Information Regulation 2024, and:

-• At least one of the bench marks must be a permanent survey mark within 300 metres of the land surveyed.
+• at least 1 of the bench marks must be a permanent survey mark

-• If a bench mark is not a permanent survey mark its position must be shown using the appropriate symbol shown in schedule 5 Surveying and Spatial Information Regulation 2017.
+• the approximate position of each bench mark must be shown on the plan using the appropriate symbol (bench mark or permanent survey mark) shown in Schedule 5 Surveying and Spatial Information Regulation 2024

-• The details of each bench mark must be recorded in schedules on the plan.
-See clause 69 and clause 71 Surveying and Spatial Information Regulation 2017.
+• the details of each bench mark must be recorded in a coordinate schedule and a height schedule on the plan.
+See section 67 Surveying and Spatial Information Regulation 2024.